Mer du Japon

-"Mer du Japon" is a song by the French duo Air and is the eighth track on their 2007 studio album Pocket Symphony.
+"Mer du Japon" is a song by the French electronic band Air and is the eighth track on their 2007 studio album Pocket Symphony.
 The song was released as the second single from that album on June 11, 2007.
 The single featured a new version of the track and a remix by The Teenagers.
-A radio edit of the song was released on the iTunes Store on May 7, 2007.
+A radio edit of the song was released on the iTunes Store on 7 May 2007.

 The title of the song is in French, which literally translates into English as "Sea of Japan".

-Pitchfork Media named the Kris Menace remix of the song as one of their Top 100 Tracks of 2007.
+Pitchfork named the Kris Menace remix of the song as one of their Top 100 Tracks of 2007.

 Music video

 A music video was produced to promote the single.
 The video was directed by Guillaume de la Perrière, with choreography by Angelin Preljocaj.